-- Step 1: Order: Order your chosen test(s) online with free shipping.
+- Order.
+Order your chosen test(s) online with free shipping.
 In addition to HPV, myLAB Box tests for all of the most common infections, including syphilis, HIV, chlamydia and gonorrhea, Hepatitis C and more.

-- Step 2: Test: Your test will arrive in discreet packaging.
+- Test.
+Your test will arrive in discreet packaging.
 You can take your test at any time and from any place you choose.
 It will only take about five minutes!

-- Step 3: Results: You will receive an email when your results are ready.
+- Results.
+You will receive an email when your results are ready.
 These results will be lab-certified, just like the ones from any medical facility.
 You can check these results privately from a secure portal.
 Only you will have access to them.